What is the average pupillary distance (PD)?

 No. In most cases, you will have your pupil distance taken after your eye exam and once you’ve picked out your glasses.
 An optician will measure your PD using a PD metre, and add the measurement to your order which will be available for reference the next time you purchase glasses.

-Once your PD has been measured, you can move on to purchasing your prescription glasses.
+Once you have your PD measurement, you can move on to buying your prescription glasses.